ToyotaResearchInstitute/diffmpc/benchmarking/README.md

 ```

 ## trajax
-This environment uses a docker container for specific package versions.
+The trajax environment uses a docker container.
+This requires docker and the Nvidia Container Toolkit to be installed.
 ```bash
 cd trajax_env
 ./build.sh